top of page

 How do you know what the right type of therapeutic help is for you?
 Taking the first step towards seeking therapy can be daunting, especially if you’re unfamiliar with it.
 You may feel overwhelmed by the different therapeutic modalities available, such as humanistic, cognitive-behavioural, integrative, or mindfulness-based talking therapies, and unsure of which therapist will best meet your needs.

 If you're unsure which therapist or treatment is right for your personal needs, know that you are not alone.
 Sanctuary Therapy can guide you through this process and answer any questions you may have, helping you take that important first step toward healing.
-If you are interested, please get in touch with us to schedule an initial assessment.
+If you are interested in taking the next step, please get in touch with us to schedule an initial assessment.

 Sanctuary Therapy For Clients